 To earn the C31000 credential, participants must receive a 75% score (answer 60 questions correctly out of 80) to pass.
 To earn the CT31000 credential, participants must receive a 75% score (answer 75 questions correctly out of 100).

 The exam is voluntary.
-Participants who complete this course will receive a Certificate of Completion from the Global Institute for Risk Management Standards.
+Participants who complete this course will receive a Certificate of Completion from G31000 Risk Institute.
 Those who pass the exam will receive a Certificate of entitlement to use the designation obtained in the respective exam.

-The Global Institute for Risk Management Standards grades the exams in adherence to the ANSI ISO/IEC 17024 Standard and issues the certificates earned.
+G31000 Risk Institute grades the exams in adherence to the ANSI ISO/IEC 17024 Standard and issues the certificates earned.

 By reading the standard and participating in the G31000 Linked In Discussion Group before taking the course.
 Examine each of the posts and try to determine whether the author’s words are in line with the standard or not.
 Don’t worry!
 Most candidates, over 85% of those examined, pass the exam.